 Our group is founded on the belief that live theater provides a mechanism for interpersonal interaction not provided by television and movies, that it should be a force for political, intellectual and social stimulation, and should be relevant to the daily lives of the audience and the players.
 We seek to broaden the involvement of the general population by engaging issues of topical value and stimulating the analysis and discussion of the structure and goals of society.

 Stage Left Theater is a volunteer organization.
 We need volunteers to run the front of house (ushers, concessions, house managers, box office managers, cleaning crews)

 as well as performance functions (set design and construction, lighting and sound design and operation, stage managers, props and costumes)

-For house functions, you can volunteer online
+For house functions, you can

 For production functions, please email us.

 Stage Left Theater